thunderbird/routing/pulumi/README.md

 When does a DNS record belong under the control of this project as opposed to a more application-specific code repo?

 - The record routes traffic to a publicly accessible endpoint intended for public use.
-- The record does not inform one private service how to communicate with another private service.
+- The record does not pertain to traffic that exists internally within a single environment.

 Two examples:

 - A record that routes users to the frontend for Send **does belong here**.
-- A convenience record that tells Send how to contact its database **does not belong here** and instead belongs with the Send code.
+- A record that tells Send in the `stage` environment how to contact the `stage` database **does not belong here** and instead belongs with the Send code.

 ## How It Works

 This is a very simple Pulumi program that loops over a series of config entries under the `routing:dns` label and constructs `DnsRecord` resources using Cloudflare's Pulumi provider.
-The keys in this dict should map to inputs accepted by the [DnsRecord Resource](https://www.pulumi.com/registry/packages/cloudflare/api-docs/dnsrecord/#inputs).
+The keys in this dict should map to inputs accepted by the [Cloudflare `DnsRecord` Resource](https://www.pulumi.com/registry/packages/cloudflare/api-docs/dnsrecord/#inputs).

 There is also a `routing:zone_ids` option in which you can list domain names mapped to their Cloudflare zone IDs.
 This gives us a convenience feature in which the `zone_id` option of a `DnsRecord` may be set instead to a friendlier domain name listed in this table.
 This prevents your listing of records from using obscure IDs that make your config harder to understand.
 If you do not pass a matching domain name, the value provided will be passed through untouched.